-The same goes with free WordPress plugins.
-If you need any special feature that you cannot find in a free WordPress plugin, try extending functionality of the free plugin.
+The same goes for free WordPress plugins.
+If you need any special feature that you cannot find in a free WordPress plugin, try extending the functionality of the free plugin.

-If you decide to use premium products, do an extensive research of the plugin’s author.
-Not just because of the money you’re paying, but because you want your website to be secure, coded with best practices and future proof.
+If you decide to use premium products, do extensive research on the plugin’s author.
+Not just because of the money, you’re paying, but because you want your website to be secure, coded with best practices and future proof.
 Be sure to have those three things checked before you put anything on your servers.

 WordPress (Hosting) Services

-As for WordPress services, I have yet to find the free option that’s better than the paid one.
+As for WordPress services, I have yet to find the free option that’s better than the paid ones.
 The biggest part of the problem with finding great WordPress hosting or any other service is to recognize who to trust.
 The story with services is pretty similar to the one with products.
-Great number of companies out there are trying to make some quick cash from end-users who cannot distinguish between trustworthy, reliable provider and frauds.
+A great number of companies out there are trying to make some quick cash from end-users who cannot distinguish between trustworthy, reliable providers and frauds.

 There are different types of WordPress hosting options available such as: free, shared, VPS, dedicated or managed WordPress hosting.
-We’re currently on Pressable, prior to that we used Media Temple.
-We chose both of these because of their impeccable support.
+We’re currently using Namecheap, prior to that we used these quality hosting solutions.
+We choose our hosting based on their support quality, pricing and reliability.
 But, you can choose from any of the hosting companies WordPress.org suggests.